kcrary/cmtool/README.md

     $ smackage get cmyacc
     $ smackage make cmyacc (this will just display the various options)

-To install CM-Lex (for Standard ML)
+To install CM-Yacc (for Standard ML)

     $ smackage make cmyacc mlton (or smlnj or win+smlnj)
     $ smackage make cmyacc install